MeoMix/SongBuzz/README.md

 Overview
 ========

-I initially began writing this Google Chrome extension with the purpose of solving a simple goal.
-I had become accustom to bookmarking YouTube songs while leveraging the bookmarks as a pseudo-playlist.
-I grew tired of this solution and decided to take things into my own hands.
-As such, SongBuzz was born.
+SongBuzz was created with the intention of making the process of playing music much simpler.
+Previously, I had found that the most convenient way to play music was through YouTube.
+This lent itself to keeping a list of bookmarks of pleasant songs.
+I noticed, though, that my bookmarking solution did not scale well with large collections of songs.
+SongBuzz was designed with the intention of being just as simple, quick and easy as using YouTube itself, but with all of the functionality of a desktop MP3 player.

-An initial load of SongBuzz will present the user with a handful of songs already loaded into the library.
-These are just whatever songs I am listening to at the time and will most likely be omitted for a production release.
+An initial load of SongBuzz will present the user with a playlist containing a handful of songs.
+While not fully realized yet, the intention is to be able to pre-populate SongBuzz with hundreds of songs spanning all common genres of music.
+Users will have the ability to create their own playlists, stream from pre-existing, dynamic playlists, or enable Pandora-esque song finding.

-Users are able to add new songs to their library by supplying either a fully-qualified YouTube URL or via searching.
-I have imported the ability to suggest songs similiar to that of YouTube to encourage users to build their library solely through SongBuzz without a reliance on the YouTube GUI.

 Supported Functionality
 ========

+* A fully functional YouTube search bar with results (roughly) identical to that of YouTube itself.
-* Add songs via URL or search query.
+* The ability to add songs via this YouTube search bar, or to simply provide a YouTube URL.
-* Play, pause and/or skip the current song.
+* Play, pause, skip and rewind.
+* Skip to point in time in song by clicking on the elapsed time progress bar.
 * Control the sound output, mute/unmute the current song.
-* Shuffle the playlist.
+* Shuffle playlists / drag-and-drop songs in playlist.
-* Reorganize the playlist via drag-and-drop.
 * Delete songs from playlist
+* Create multiple playlists each storing their own set of songs
+* Rename playlists

 Screenshots & Usage Demo
 ========